cslant/laravel-telegram-git-notifier/docs/single/send-notification-flow.md

 The bot sends a notification with the message details of the event to the user, group, or channel.

-## Sending notifications to multiple users
+## Sending notifications to multiple recipients

 If the bot supports sending notifications to multiple users, groups, or channels, it will manage this process.
 This could involve iterating over a list of recipients, handling individual user preferences, etc.